 Filing a Grievance

-If you believe that Covered California has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability or sex, you can file a grievance with Randy Prudhel, Civil Rights Coordinator.
+If you believe that Covered California has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, military or family status, disability, sex or gender, you can file a grievance with Adrian Recio, Civil Rights Coordinator.

 You can file a grievance in person or by mail, email or fax.
-If you need help filing a grievance, Randy Prudhel, Civil Rights Coordinator, is available to help you.
+If you need help filing a grievance, Adrian Recio, Civil Rights Coordinator, is available to help you.

 You can also file a civil rights complaint with the Office for Civil Rights at the U.S. Department of Health and Human Services.